willfindlay/honors-thesis/thesis/thesis.md

 running on the system.
 Understanding pH and ebpH requires a reliable mental model of what a system call is and how programs use them to communicate with the kernel.

-At the time of writing this paper, the Linux Kernel [@unistd] supports an impressive 436 distinct system calls, and this number generally grows with subsequent releases.
+At the time of writing this thesis, the Linux Kernel [@unistd] supports an impressive 439 distinct system calls, and this number generally grows with subsequent releases.
 In general, userspace libraries such as the C standard library implement a subset of these system calls, with the exact specifications varying depending on architecture.